ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 Instead, it resets the limit counter every second.

-It communicates to the client the limit of 10 quota units per second always returning the limit and reset keywords.
+It communicates to the client the limit of 10 quota units per second always returning the limit and reset parameters.

 Request: